Winning By Small Goals

 About two weeks ago, I got to see a client who had multiple sclerosis about ten years ago.
 He suffered a setback recently, losing what little function he had left in his leg, so he needed assistance to get around.

-The problem wasn’t a lack of knowledge of what to do; he’s a medical doctor.
+The problem wasn’t a lack of knowledge of what to do; he was a medical doctor.
 It wasn’t even the finance.
 In his words, “I could not bring myself to do what I know needed to be done.”

 In our discussion, I realized his major limitation was his motivation to continue his exercises.
 On a more critical level, I realized that the problem was with his goals – he just wanted to walk independently (and that’s understandable)